soong-construction/dirt-rally-time-recorder/bundling.md

 Note that bundling with pyinstaller is OS dependent.
-Releases for dirt-rally-time-recorder target x64 Windows platforms.
+Bundle releases for dirt-rally-time-recorder target x64 Windows platforms.

 ## Prepare a release
 Not all steps are necessary for each release